Employment at HomeWorks

 Our main office and an operations center are located just west of Portland; we have a second office and operations center at Blanchard.
 We currently deliver reliable electricity to families and businesses in parts of 13 mid-Michigan counties.
 Our Tri-County Electric People Fund has granted over $2 million to families and organizations in need across our service area, with funds donated by members who round up their monthly electric bills.
 We also took part in Michigan’s Partners for Power program in 2015, sending linemen to a remote mountain village in Guatemala to help the village bring electricity to their homes.

-Reports to: Electric Operations Manager Location: Portland Office
+Reports to: Manager of Engineering Services Location: Portland Office

 At HomeWorks Tri-County Electric Cooperative, we constantly seek to bring energy, comfort, and communications solutions to our member-owners and customers, to enhance their quality of life.
 We develop and reward employees who help meet our goals, and we embody the cooperative principles as we work with our partners to fulfill our mission.
 HomeWorks is an equal opportunity employer.
 We celebrate diversity and are committed to creating an inclusive environment for all employees.